danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 Currently this is how our form declaration looks with React

-#### With React
+**With React**
 {% highlight html %}
 <form id="poll_form" className="form-signin" onSubmit={this.handleSubmit}>
 {% endhighlight %}

-without React we have this
+**Without react we have this**

-#### Without React
 {% highlight html %}
 <form id="poll_form" className="form-signin" method="POST" action="/polls">
 {% endhighlight %}

-When the `handleSubmit` function is eventually called a lot of "DOM changing" processes would have gone on in the other methods `handleOptionAdd`, `handleOptionChange` and `handleTitleChange` (Adding options and setting the Title of the poll) that the DOM wouldn't know about.
+When the `handleSubmit` function in called a lot of "DOM changing" processes would have gone on in the other methods `handleOptionAdd`, `handleOptionChange` and `handleTitleChange` (Adding options and setting the Title of the poll) that the external DOM wouldn't know about.
+React has it's own virtual DOM to efficiently keep track of all these changes.
+When you submit the form normally, you might find out that some information that show up in the form are missing on the server.

- I urge you to experiment and  submit the form you created in the previous part without using the `onSubmit` handler and see what happens when you print `request.form` in flask.
+ I urge you to experiment and submit the form you created in the previous part without using the `onSubmit` handler and see what details are submitted to the server when your print `request.form` in flask.

 So in summary an API serves as a common interface for the client and the server to talk to each other reliably.